 Once again, we are on the cusp of a momentous holiday celebration!
 A chance to be with our family members and loved ones and, most importantly, express to them how much they mean to us in our lives.
-For some of us, that also means a chance to give the animation fan in our lives only the very best gifts made for them.
+For some of us, that also means a chance to give the animation fan in our lives the only very best gifts made for them.

 Which is where we step in.
-If you have yet to decide what gift to give that person and you want some quick-to-order suggestion on Christmas Eve, allow me and a selection of fellow RotoReaders (and a couple of our RotoWriters) to draft up a comprehensive list the best gifts to buy for the animation addict in any category.
+If you have yet to decide what gift to give that person and you want some quick-to-order suggestions on Christmas Eve, allow me and a selection of fellow RotoReaders (and a couple of our RotoWriters) to draft up a comprehensive list of the best gifts to buy for the animation addict in any category.

 Brandon Smith recommends:

-I can’t remember his exact words, but Mason Smith referred to this movie in its Animation Addicts episode as something like ‘an animation lover’s movie’, and that’s true.
+I can’t remember his exact words, but Mason Smith referred to this movie in its Animation Addicts episode as something like “an animation lover’s movie,” and that’s true.
 With Kubo and the Two Strings, fans of the medium are given the stop-motion equivalent of a fulfilling (and properly filling) Thanksgiving/Christmas dinner.
 Great vocal performances, strong direction, and well-executed dramatic beats are topped off with awe-inspiring visuals and some of the best (animated) action sequences I’ve seen this year.
 In short, it’s LAIKA’s most accomplished film yet, and one of the most perfect movie gifts for animation lovers, LAIKA fans, and stop-motion aficionados alike.

 On it’s own, you can get this for a sensible $19.96, or you can buy it as part of the newly-released Ultimate Laika Collection ($44.75).